How to Make Leafy Greens and Paneer Vada (Bonda)

 - 1 teaspoon carom seeds, for the batter

-- In a mixing bowl add chickpea flour, 1/4 teaspoon red chili powder, carom seeds, and a little salt.
-Prepare a thick and lump-free batter while adding water little by little.
+- In a mixing bowl, add chickpea flour, 1/4 teaspoon red chili powder, carom seeds, and a little salt.
+Add water little by little to create a thick and lump-free batter.
 Set aside.

 - Heat 1 teaspoon oil in a deep-bottomed pan.
 Throw in cumin seeds, garlic, broken green chilies, and ginger pieces.
 Saute until cumin seeds crackle.
 Add washed leafy greens and some salt.

 - Saute the mixture until the leafy greens wilt completely.
 Turn off heat.
 Transfer the mixture to a blender and prepare a coarse paste.

 - Add mashed potatoes, leafy greens paste, grated paneer, red chili powder, amchur powder, garam masala powder or spice powder, and salt.
 Mix well to make a smooth dough.

 - Divide the dough into lemon-sized portions.
 Shape them into balls.
 Arrange them on a plate.